Tiger: 25 Years a Pro

 8. Woods’ first professional shot was a potent harbinger, 336 yards down the right side of the fairway.
 On the par-5 sixth hole, he hit a 300-yard tee shot, followed by a 5-iron 226 yards to within 12 feet of the hole.
 “Pretty good, isn’t he?” playing partner John Elliott said to the gallery.

 9. Tiger opened with respectable scores of 67-69, which still left him trailing by eight.
 “I’ll bet he wasn’t too happy a camper when he saw 14 under was leading,” tour player Kelly Gibson said.
 “Welcome to the real world of golf.”
 Tiger, as it were, would conquer “the real world of golf” in very short order.

-10. A fatigued Woods was never in contention, yet on Sunday, he still found a way bring the focus back on him, as he was wont to do.
+10. A fatigued Woods was never in contention, yet on Sunday, he still found a way capture the public's attention.
 On the 202-yard, par-3 14th hole in the final round, Woods made a hole-in-one using a 6-iron.
 Woods earned $2,544 for finishing tied for 60th, a sum of money he appreciated more than than the $43 million in contracts he had signed.
 “That’s my money,” he said.
 “I earned this.”